 Berkeley's economy is enriched by its diverse and flourishing arts scene.
 As a councilmember, Jesse secured funding for various organizations, including the UC Theatre, Kala Arts, and various arts grants.

-Mayor Arreguin is committed to working with arts groups throughout the city to expand resources for local artists, despite federal threats to cut arts funding.
+Mayor Arreguin is committed to working with arts groups throughout the city to expand resources for local artists, despite federal threats to cut funding.

 As a result of the Mayor's advocacy, an additional $140,000 will be spent on the Civic Arts Program, which distributes grants to local artists in fiscal years 2018 and 2019.

 The Mayor is deeply committed to providing all Berkeley residents equitable opportunities for success.
 In addition to continued partnership in the Vision 2020 Initiative, alongside Berkeley Unified School District, Berkeley Community College, and UC Berkeley, working to close the achievement gap in education, Mayor Arreguin is also working to expand vocational training and career options for Berkeley’s young people and other residents.